-- symphonic instruments (strings, woodwinds, brass, percussion)
+- symphonic instruments (strings, woodwinds, brass, percussion, and harp)

-As part of the admission process, you must complete a music theory exam and have your piano skills evaluated.
-While the outcome of these components has no bearing on admission, the results are used to place admitted students into the proper level of corresponding courses.
+As part of the admission process, you must complete a music theory placement exam and have your piano skills evaluated.
+While the outcome of these components have no bearing on admission, the results are used to place admitted students into the proper level of corresponding courses.
 Students might also earn credit for knowledge and skills manifest in the exams.